PinNaCode/magiskboot_build/README.md

 ````

 If you are cross-compiling and using vcpkg to manage the dependencies, please make sure CMake variable `MINGW` is set to `TRUE` during configuring.

-There is also an old MinGW port, it works great:

-[svoboda18/magiskboot](https://github.com/svoboda18/magiskboot.git): a dirty Windows port with custom GNU Make based build system

 #### Cygwin (test)